STAT540-UBC/resources/rnaseqdiffex-examples/examples-RNAseq.md

     ## [1] 20962    44

-### Sequencing space
+### RNA composition

-Here we examine the “soaker” genes (just looking at the most extreme case).
+Here we examine the genes that take up the most reads (just looking at the most extreme case).

 ``` r
 soaker <- which.max(rowMeans(counts))